Stop selling your kids short with just Disney and Pixar films

 “Big-budget studio films have been a very generic place for a long time,” says Sam Summers, a researcher in animated film at the University of Sunderland in the United Kingdom.
 “But what a lot of big animation fans would say is that they would want to see a bigger range of technique on the big screen—not just different styles in the CGI films, but more hand-drawn films and more stop-motion films.
 The only place that that’s really being done is in independent and international animation.”

 Independent animation houses like the Oregon-based Laika have experimented with expansive CGI/stop-motion hybrid worlds in such films as 2016’s Kubo and the Two Strings and this year’s Missing Link.
 Poland’s BreakThru Productions made a name for itself when with Loving Vincent, which chronicles Vincent van Gogh’s final days via 65,000 oil paintings painstakingly created by more than 100 artists.
-It was nominated for an Oscar, as was 2016’s My Life as a Courgette, a co-production among Switzerland’s Rita Productions and France’s Blue Spirit Productions and Gebeka Films, and 2017’s The Breadwinner, from Ireland’s Cartoon Saloon, both bold breaks from conventional storytelling for children.
+It was nominated for an Oscar, as was 2016’s My Life as a Zucchini, a co-production among Switzerland’s Rita Productions and France’s Blue Spirit Productions and Gebeka Films, and 2017’s The Breadwinner, from Ireland’s Cartoon Saloon, both bold breaks from conventional storytelling for children.

 “You can’t out-Pixar Pixar,” says David Jesteadt, president of indie animation distributor GKids, which released The Breadwinner, as well as several other Oscar nominees, including Song of the Sea and Ernest & Celestine.
 “These studios are so good at creating films that are meaningful to incredibly broad audiences.
 And while I think that they create great films with that mandate, that does provide some natural limitations in terms of the kind of things that you can do before you start worrying about narrowing the potential audience.
 For us, it’s focusing on films that have really strong, authorial visions from the directors and the writers and producers who feel like they have something meaningful to say with a distinctive artistic style.”

 These animated films made outside the traditional U.S. studio system tend to have freer rein to take chances on both story and style, but their artistic merits aren’t always reflected commercially.
-For example, the combined global box office grosses of The Breadwinner, My Life as a Courgette, Kubo and the Two Strings, Missing Link, and Loving Vincent is $147 million.
+For example, the combined global box office grosses of The Breadwinner, My Life as a Zucchini, Kubo and the Two Strings, Missing Link, and Loving Vincent is $147 million.
 Compare that to Pixar’s lowest grossing movie ever, The Good Dinosaur, which topped out with $332 million worldwide.

 Moreover, more robust subsidies for animated films abroad (particularly in Europe) help foster a more fertile alternative to the U.S. where Disney and Universal’s Illumination dominate.
 GKids, which is the official distributor of Japan’s famed Studio Ghibli films in North America, has long been a key player in bringing these foreign-grown films to the States.